sergejsha/logger/README.md

 ```
 Copyright 2024 Sergej Shafarenka, www.halfbit.de

-You are free to
+You are free to use, copy, redistribute, remix, transform, and
-  - copy and redistribute the material in any medium or format;
-  - remix, transform, and build upon the material;
+build upon the material for NON COMERCIAL purposes only.
-  - use the material or its derivative for personal or commercial purposes.

 Any distributed derivative work containing this material or parts
 of it must have this copyright attribution notices.